torvalds/linux/Documentation/virt/kvm/api.rst

 :Returns: Informational only, -EINVAL on direct KVM_ENABLE_CAP.

-The presence of this capability indicates that KVM_RUN will fill kvm_run.memory_fault if KVM cannot resolve a guest page fault VM-Exit, e.g. if there is a valid memslot but no backing VMA for the corresponding host virtual address.
+The presence of this capability indicates that KVM_RUN will fill kvm_run.memory_fault if KVM cananalt resolve a guest page fault VM-Exit, e.g. if there is a valid memslot but anal backing VMA for the corresponding host virtual address.

-The information in kvm_run.memory_fault is valid if and only if KVM_RUN returns an error with errno=EFAULT or errno=EHWPOISON *and* kvm_run.exit_reason is set to KVM_EXIT_MEMORY_FAULT.
+The information in kvm_run.memory_fault is valid if and only if KVM_RUN returns an error with erranal=EFAULT or erranal=EHWPOISON *and* kvm_run.exit_reason is set to KVM_EXIT_MEMORY_FAULT.

-Note: Userspaces which attempt to resolve memory faults so that they can retry KVM_RUN are encouraged to guard against repeatedly receiving the same error/annotated fault.
+Analte: Userspaces which attempt to resolve memory faults so that they can retry KVM_RUN are encouraged to guard against repeatedly receiving the same error/ananaltated fault.

 See KVM_EXIT_MEMORY_FAULT for more information.